kevinfoley/SWATEliteForce/ALLCHANGES.md

   * Suspects firing from cover may choose to pause or regroup between their shots, instead of constantly aiming at their target.
   * Civilians may be Fearless.
 When they are Fearless, they do not scream when in the presence of a suspect.
   * SWAT are much more dangerous and less hesitant to shoot at suspects.
-  * SWAT do not form "death funnels" in doors and instead will try to continue moving.
+  * SWAT do not form "death funnels" as often in doors and instead will try to continue moving.
-  * SWAT will attempt to seek out cover when engaging suspects (only after clearing a room or when issued a COVER command)
+  * SWAT will attempt to seek out cover when engaging suspects.
   * SWAT can properly use the grenade launcher now.
   * SWAT AI will ignore uncompliant civilians or cuffed civilians/suspects while there are active threats.
   * SWAT will no longer try to shoot through civilians or players when attacking their target.
+(Suspects can, and will, though.)
   * SWAT will reload their weapons when ordered to fall in.
   * SWAT do not become distracted by suspects/civilians when they are following you or going to a specific destination (with MOVE TO).
 They will shout at them (and/or attack), but continue moving.
   * SWAT will shoot beanbags and pepperballs at fleeing suspects (when following a FALL IN or MOVE TO command) intelligently, keeping in mind not to spam beanbags and kill people.
 SWAT can now use pepperballs and beanbags as proper weapons in general.